fbpx

 Where to stay in Zermatt

 Zermatt’s pedestrian-only streets further add to its storybook charm, and a picturesque backdrop of the towering Matterhorn makes any casual stroll through the town unforgettable.
 The car-free village is small and walkable, though well-connected with a bus system, taxi carts, and hotel shuttles.
 While the village of Zermatt inspires a feeling of traveling back in time, its town center boasts an impressive array of retailers, outfitters, and designer shops.
-The Omnia is a perfect choice for guests who prefer modern luxuries and impeccable design, and the five-star Cervo Mountain Resort offers a laid-back feel along with some of the most beautiful views in town.
-For advanced skiers, Cervo Mountain Resort is a ski-in property with direct access to the Sunnegga funicular.
+Mont Cervin Palace remains a beloved favorite for its location in the heart of town — meaning some accommodations offer views of the stunning Matterhorn— met by traditional Swiss hospitality.
+The Omnia is a perfect choice for guests who prefer modern luxuries and impeccable design, and the five-star Cervo Mountain Resort offers a laid-back feel along with some of the most beautiful views in town; for advanced skiers, Cervo Mountain Resort is a ski-in property with direct access to the Sunnegga funicular.
+Grand Hotel Zermatterhof suits perfectly for those seeking a focus on sustainability combined with a boutique feel.

 St. Moritz